Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_notebooks/getting_started_with_snowflake_notebooks.md

 ## Load demo notebooks to Snowflake

-The notebook files are available for download as `.ipynb` files.
+The notebook files are available for download as `.ipynb` files in the demo repository.
 To load the demo notebooks into your Snowflake Notebook, follow these steps:

 1. On Github, click into each folder containing the tutorial and the corresponding `.ipynb file`, such as [this](https://github.com/Snowflake-Labs/notebook-demo/blob/main/My%20First%20Notebook%20Project/My%20First%20Notebook%20Project.ipynb).
 Download the file by clicking on the `Download raw file` from the top right.